 Add Color to Your Attire

-You can add a little flare to even the most basic wardrobe by introducing color.
-Most designers recommend starting with the color of your eyes and matching colors that flatter.
+You can add a little flare to even the most basic wardrobe by introducing colour.
+Most designers recommend starting with the colour of your eyes and matching colours that flatter.
 If you have blue eyes, choose blues greens and purples, if your eyes are brown, you’ll look good in cinnamon, plum, and scarlet.
-If you have very fair skin, avoid colors that make you look washed out.
-If you are tanned or have darker skin you can pretty much get away with any color.
+If you have very fair skin, avoid colours that make you look washed out.
+If you are tanned or have darker skin you can pretty much get away with any colour.